FAQs

 Will I be able to communicate with my child during their stay?

 Campers are able to receive e-mail and regular mail.
 They will only be able to respond via regular mail.
 Address emails to campkearney@tdsb.on.ca and put your camper’s name and program title in the subject heading.
 If your child wishes to send mail during their stay, please ensure they have packed stamps and envelopes.
 Please note that our phone lines are business lines and campers do not have access to dial or receive phone calls.
 This policy is important.
 In addition to our lines being business lines, phone calls can cause even the most independent campers to become homesick.
-We assure electronics (cell phones, electronic readers, laptops, etc.) to camp.
-These items will be collected for safekeeping upon arrival, and will be returned only on the last day of camp.

 Will I be able to see a picture of my child posted on social media during their stay?